ComeBurguburu/myChat/README.md

 # myChat
-An Android Chat based on loic ortolla API
+An Android Chat based on web API